Variables in pipelines

 Masking variables in logs

-Codefresh has the built-in capability to automatically mask variables in logs if they are encrypted.
-The values of encrypted variables will be replaced with asterisks in build logs.
+Codefresh has the built-in capability to automatically mask encyrpted variables in logs.
+In build logs, the values of encrypted variables are replaced with asterisks.

 Masked variables